AP Computer Science Principles is a complete, full-year course that focuses on the 7 “Big Ideas” in computer science using project-based approaches.

 The course introduces students to the creative aspects of programming, abstractions, algorithms, large data sets, the Internet, cybersecurity, and how computing impacts our world.

 Using project-based lessons and materials throughout, students will work to address real-world problems and design solutions to put computational thinking into practice.
 These culminate in a capstone Performance Task project where students can demonstrate what they’ve learned - to become creators, instead of merely consumers, of the technology all around them.
 This course will prepare students for the end-of-course AP exam.

-Equipment needed: access to a computer at home for homework or willingness to budget time on campus to complete work in Library or CLAB.
+Equipment needed: access to a computer at home for homework.

 A”PR” in Frosh Creation: Think, Make, Share or a 5 unit Intro to Computer course.